 Pride "Snack on some Drag" Fundraiser: Sunday at Noon

 On the 12th of June we will be having our last event of the Upper Cumberland Pride Weekend happening at Hix Farm Brewery.
 Our “SNACK on some DRAG” FUNDRAISER for UC Pride 2023 will be happening at Noon with doors opening at 11.
 Entry is $15 and includes the show and some snacks.
 The Hix Food Lab will be open throughout the event.

 Why have a Pride Festival?

-Held annually in June, the Upper Cumberland Pride Festival celebrates the diversity found our beautiful region of Tennessee.
-Gay Pride month is celebrated each year to honor the 1969 Stonewall riots in Manhattan.
+Held annually, typically in June, the Upper Cumberland Pride Festival celebrates the diversity found in our beautiful region of Tennessee.
+Gay Pride month is celebrated each year to honor the 1969 Stonewall riots in New York City.
 The Stonewall riots were a tipping point for the Gay Liberation Movement in the United States.
-In the United States the last Sunday in June was initially celebrated as “Gay Pride Day,” but the actual day was flexible.
+In the United States, the last Sunday in June was initially celebrated as “Gay Pride Day,” but the actual day was flexible.
 In major cities across the nation, the “day” soon grew to encompass a month-long series of events.

-Today, celebrations include pride parades, picnics, parties, workshops, symposia and concerts, and LGBT Pride Month events attract millions of participants around the world.
+Today, celebrations include pride parades, picnics, parties, workshops, symposia, concerts, and LGBTQIA+ Pride Month events that attract millions of participants worldwide.
 Memorials are held during this month for those members of the community who have been lost to hate crimes or HIV/AIDS.
-The purpose of the commemorative month is to recognize the impact that lesbian, gay, bisexual and transgender individuals have had on history locally, nationally, and internationally.
+The commemorative month’s purpose is to recognize the impact that lesbian, gay, bisexual, and transgender individuals have had on history locally, nationally, and internationally.